-No matter what stage you are in you have to open your eyes to the truth that finances will be one of the major things you have to handle as a couple.
+No matter what stage you are in, you have to open your eyes to the truth that finances will be one of the major things you have to handle as a couple.

 So let’s start with the basics so you can stick with the budget.

 Importance of Budget

 From what I can remember, high school teachers in economics used to teach their students proper budgeting.
 You list your expenses, allocate a certain amount for each one and make sure that every need has been financed.
-It was a practical lesson, but not everyone could grab its essence until they are already earning their own money.
+It was a practical lesson, but not everyone could grab its essence until they already earn their own money.
 By the time you are already earning cash from work, you would appreciate budgeting.
 However, it is not an easy road.

-- Spending wisely is only achieved with discipline.
-You would be fooling yourself if you say that you do budgeting to get easily rich or solve all your financial problems.
+You will be fooling yourself if you say your budget to get easily rich or solve all your financial problems.
 The basic goal is actually to be a wise spender.
-If you know how to properly use your money, then you are on the right path towards a financial balance.
+If you know how to use your money properly, you are on the right path toward a financial balance.

-- Find out why it feels like your salary just passed by.
 Budgeting also helps you to be aware of your spending habits.
 Sometimes you really do not know your spending habits until you list them down in bullets.
 You might be surprised where your money goes.

-It may either be long term or short term, but you will not get anywhere near it if you won’t start budgeting your finances.
+It may either be long-term or short-term, but you will not get anywhere near it if you won’t start budgeting your finances.

 How to Budget Your Money and Save as a Couple

 List down all your finances together.
 There is no better time than now.
 Sit together and create a list.
 Write down whatever expenses cross your mind.
 Combine your list with your spouse.
 Group expenses into categories and then write each category on an envelope.
-Do not forget to write “savings” in one of the envelopes.
-Set realistic amount for each one and put away your sayings first.
-In case that there are excess at the end of an exact month, you can put it into your savings.
+Do not forget to write “savings” on one of the envelopes.
+Set a realistic amount for each one and put away your sayings first.
+In case there is excess at the end of an exact month, you can put it into your savings.

 Budgeting is a work in progress.
-Every expense has to be tracked up to the single cent.
-This too requires great discipline.
-One of you might feel discouraged or even lazy, so always encouraged each other to stay committed.
+Every expense has to be tracked up to a single cent.
+This, too, requires great discipline.
+One of you might feel discouraged or even lazy, so always encourage each other to stay committed.

 What if your spouse doesn’t stick with the budget plan?

-- Change your approach
+Change your approach

-- Avoid blaming your spouse and using hurtful words
+Avoid blaming your spouse and using hurtful words.

-Hurtful words will never solve an issue, it will just make it worst.
+Hurtful words will never solve an issue.
+It will just make it worst.
 And your spouse might keep the hurt for a long time.
 You are married, and whatever financial problems he or she has also applied to you.

 Let’s say you found out that your spouse has a hidden debt.
 Of course, you need to pay for it together and settle it as soon as possible.
 The more you prolong the debt, the higher amount you have to pay.
 After paying off the debt, start your financial plans, recreate goals and redo your budget.

-If your spouse is having a hard time sticking with the long-term budget, then you can try the weekly approach.
+If your spouse is having difficulty sticking with the long-term budget, you can try the weekly approach.
 Keep it simple and easy to follow.
 Make sure that there is still room to give each other simple rewards every once in a while.

-- Give your spouse the reality check
+Give your spouse the reality check.

-Inflation will make things more expensive, you’ve got kids to send to college, you need to save for retirement, or perhaps you want to buy a home.
+Inflation will make things more expensive.
+You’ve got kids to send to college, you need to save for retirement, or perhaps you want to buy a home.
 These will be impossible without budgeting and saving.

-- Be patient and do not be too emotional
+Be patient, and do not be too emotional.

 There are times when you would have a financial argument with your spouse.
 Whatever the root cause, you must take a deep breath and calm down.
 It does not matter who is at fault.

 Face the financial issue with a level mind and not with emotions.
 Why?
-There is a tendency that we say things when we are angry.
-It did not solve the problem if your spouse gets hurt, but you managed to make it worst.
-Deal with the facts, run through possible options and never forget to show affection.
+There is a tendency for us to say things when we are angry.
+It did not solve the problem if your spouse gets hurt, but you managed to make it worse.
+Deal with the facts, run through possible options, and never forget to show affection.

 Marriage is a lifelong commitment.
-No matter what happens, you spouse is still your partner.
-Instead, encourage your spouse to keep on sticking with the budget.
+No matter what happens, your spouse is still your partner.
+Instead, encourage your spouse to stick with the budget.
 Set financial goals you have both agreed to.
-And reward each other every now and then.
+And reward each other now and then.
 Financial discipline is not acquired overnight.
 It requires practice and patience.
 Encouraging each other can make the process bearable.